 • Use an audible signal before passing on the left

-• Equip their device with lights if riding at night
+• Equip their device with a white light in front and a red light on the back if riding at night

 • Except for accessibility purposes, must dismount in Dismount Zones